dinokov/Studioweb-Downloader/README.md

 Download your projects/courses to local disk so you can watch them anytime.

 I bought the "Interactive Web Developer course" package from Stefan Mischook on https://www.killersites.com .

-The link to discounted package: https://www.killersites.com/blog/buy-iwd-course-package-with-paypal/ I have limited internet access and wanted to have all videos from the course saved on disk so I can access them anytime.
+The link to discounted package I bought: https://www.killersites.com/blog/buy-iwd-course-package-with-paypal/

+I have limited internet access and wanted to have all videos from the course saved on disk so I can access them anytime.

 This python project does exactly that.